 Amex MR can also be converted to Delta SkyMiles, Cathay Pacific Asia Miles, Etihad Miles and Alitalia MilleMiglia at a ratio of 1,000MR = 750 miles.
 The transfer ratio is lower when compared to Aeroplan or Avios, but this could be practical if you need a top-up of points in any of these programs to make a redemption.
 Delta, in particular, can be a good option as they serve many Canadian cities.

 With 29 brands and over 7,500 hotels in more than 120 countries, Marriott is the largest hotel chain in the world which is why their loyalty program, Marriott Bonvoy is incredibly valuable.

 You can convert 1,000 Amex MR into 1,200 Marriott Bonvoy points (1:1.2) which is a decent value.
-Generally speaking, Marriott points are worth about 1 cent each.
+Generally speaking, Marriott Bonvoy points are worth about .9 cents each.
 Best of all, American Express Platinum cardholders get Gold Elite status which gives you access to room upgrades and late checkout.